Clement Attlee: Foreign policy

-In foreign affairs, the Attlee government was concerned with four main issues; post-war Europe, the onset of the Cold War, the establishment of the United Nations, and decolonisation.
+In foreign affairs, the Attlee government was concerned with four main issues: post-war Europe, the onset of the Cold War, the establishment of the United Nations, and decolonisation.
 The first two were closely related, and Attlee was assisted by Foreign Secretary Ernest Bevin.
 Attlee also attended the later stages of the Potsdam Conference, where he negotiated with President Harry S. Truman and Joseph Stalin.In the immediate aftermath of the war, the Government faced the challenge of managing relations with Britain's former war-time ally, Stalin and the Soviet Union.
 Ernest Bevin was a passionate anti-communist, based largely on his experience of fighting communist influence in the trade union movement.
-Bevin's initial approach to the USSR as Foreign Secretary was "wary and suspicious, but not automatically hostile".
+Bevin's initial approach to the USSR as foreign secretary was "wary and suspicious, but not automatically hostile".
 Attlee himself sought warm relations with Stalin.
 He put his trust in the United Nations, rejected notions that the Soviet Union was bent on world conquest, and warned that treating Moscow as an enemy would turn it into one.
 This put Attlee at sword's point with his foreign minister, the Foreign Office, and the military who all saw the Soviets as a growing threat to Britain's role in the Middle East.
-Suddenly in January 1947, Attlee reversed his position and agreed with Bevin on a hard-line anti-Soviet policy.
+Suddenly in January 1947, Attlee reversed his position and agreed with Bevin on a hardline anti-Soviet policy.

 In an early "good-will" gesture that was later heavily criticised, the Attlee government allowed the Soviets to purchase, under the terms of a 1946 UK-USSR Trade agreement, a total of 25 Rolls-Royce Nene jet engines in September 1947 and March 1948.
 The agreement included an agreement not to use them for military purposes.
 The price was fixed under a commercial contract; a total of 55 jet engines were sold to the USSR in 1947.
 However, the Cold War intensified during this period and the Soviets, who at the time were well behind the West in jet technology, reverse-engineered the Nene and installed their own version in the MiG-15 interceptor.
 This was used to good effect against US-UK forces in the subsequent Korean War, as well as in several later MiG models.